 - How to stop the automatic renewal of the contract

-It is important that pre-contract information is clear and visible.
-The customer ideally should be asked to confirm that they have read, understood and agree the pre-contract information.
+Pre-contract information must be clear and visible.
+The customer should ideally be asked to confirm that they have read, understood, and agree to the pre-contract information.

-The key point is that the contract must clearly set out the mechanism for price rises and changes to the product.
-In addition, when a contract is due for auto-renewal a business should provide information about the fees post renewal of the contract.
+The key point is that the contract must clearly outline the mechanism for price increases and changes to the product.
+Additionally, when a contract is due for auto-renewal, a business should provide information about the fees that will apply after the contract is renewed.

 Exit fees

-Exit fees can be charged after the expiry of a cancellation period but should not be charged after the expiry of the initial minimum contract term.
-Exit fees should not be excessive and notice periods (where contracts permit notice to be given to end the contract early) should be reasonable.
+Exit fees can be charged after the expiry of a cancellation period but should not be charged when the initial minimum contract term expires.
+Exit fees should not be excessive, and notice periods (where contracts permit notice to be given to end the agreement early) should be reasonable.
 For example, a 9-month notice period to cancel and exit a 12-month contract appears excessive.

-No renewal when not in customer’s best interests
+No renewal when not in the customer’s best interests

-The principle of no renewal of subscription contracts when it is not in the interests of the consumer has been the focus of the CMA.
-This is because some companies have automatically renewed contracts when it would have been easy for the business to check to ascertain consumer usage to see if use had been made of the services on offer or products available for supply.
-For example, in the sports sector, if there had been no use of gym membership or, in the tech sector, if there have been no film, book or game downloads.
+Subscription contracts shouldn’t be renewed when it is not in the customer’s interests.
+Some companies have automatically renewed contracts when it would have been easy for them to check whether consumer usage of the services or products justifies renewal.
+For example, in the sports sector, if a gym membership is unused or, in the tech sector, if there have been no film, book or game downloads, then it would not be in the customer’s best interests to automatically renew the contract.

-Companies should not automatically renew consumer contracts with a fresh minimum term unless this is clearly in the customer's interests.
-Nor should a business take advantage of auto-renewal provisions where the consumer does not expect to continue receiving the product or service at the end of the initial contract.
-Business owners should have systems in place to prevent auto-renewal if their products and services are not being used.
+A business should not take advantage of auto-renewal provisions where the customer does not expect to continue receiving the product or service after the initial contract ends.
+Your company should have systems in place to prevent auto-renewal if your products and services are not being used.

-There are particularly sensitive issues when a consumer may have become vulnerable through age, ill-health or if a customer has passed away without relatives being aware of the subscription model contract.
-In the July 2021 CMA Reform Consultation, the government asked the question whether companies should be required, after a reasonably long period of time and where there is evidence of inactivity, to give notice of suspension of the contract and to cease to charge the subscription fee.
+There are particularly sensitive issues when a consumer may experience reduced capacity due to age, ill-health, or if a customer has died without relatives being aware of the subscription model contract.
+In the July 2021 CMA Reform Consultation, the government inquired whether companies should be required, after a reasonably long period and upon evidence of inactivity, to provide notice of suspension of the contract and to cease charging the subscription fee.

 Right to cancel

-The CCRs contain cancellation right for most auto-renew contracts depending on whether the contract was entered into online (distance selling) or off premises.
-The CMA recommends that even if the CCRs do not give a right to cancel that business owners provide a right in all cases.
-The CMA Unfair Terms Guidance says cancellations should not be subject to financial sanction and the cancellation procedure should not result in the consumer being unfairly tied into the contract.
+The CCRs contain cancellation rights for most auto-renew contracts, depending on whether the contract was entered into online (distance selling) or off-premises.
+The CMA recommends that even if the CCRs do not give the right to cancel, business owners should provide one in all cases.
+The CMA Unfair Terms Guidance states that cancellations should not be subject to financial penalties, and the cancellation procedure should not result in the consumer being unfairly tied into the contract.

 Best practice tips for auto-renewal provisions

-Our commercial contract solicitors have the following best practice considerations and tips for auto-renewal contracts:
+Our commercial contract solicitors have the following best practice tips for auto-renewal contracts:

-- Take a long view – whilst it can be tempting to try to tie consumers into a subscription model contract and make it hard for them to exit the contractual relationship because of the auto-renewal nature of the contract, the fact is that customer loyalty based on difficulty in extrication from a contract is not really the type of loyalty businesses want to attract when compared to positive based loyalty.
-Whilst most companies want to scale-up, or maintain their market share, speed of gaining clients on auto-renewal contracts can create cost and damage to a company reputation, so it is best to take a long view.
+- Take a long view – whilst it can be tempting to try to tie consumers into a subscription model contract and make it hard for them to exit the contractual relationship because of auto-renewal, customer loyalty based on how difficult it is to exit a contract is not the type of loyalty your business wants to attract.
+Whilst most companies want to scale up or maintain their market share, the speed of gaining clients on auto-renewal contracts can create cost and damage your business reputation, so it is best to take a long view.

-- Be positive – auto-renew contracts are often seen as a way to create consumer loyalty by tie in.
-There are ways to create loyalty that do not risk customer dissatisfaction or allegations of unfair terms.
-Examples of positive based loyalty include excellent customer service, competitive pricing, innovative products, speed of delivery or a unique selling point that makes a brand stand out from the crowd and their competitors.
+- Be positive – auto-renew contracts are often seen as a way to create consumer loyalty by tying in.
+There are ways to build loyalty that don’t risk customer dissatisfaction or allegations of unfair terms.
+Examples include excellent customer service, competitive pricing, innovative products, speedy delivery, or a unique selling point that makes a brand stand out from the crowd and its competitors.

-- Plain English – whilst you may think some commercial solicitors draw up complex commercial contracts, when it comes to auto-renewal provisions in consumer contracts, the auto-renewal terms need to be written in clear and easy to understand English.
-This is so a consumer has less chance of successfully arguing that they did not understand what they were signing up to, or if they do complain, your business has the evidence to show that you made your contractual terms clear and obvious at a pre-contract stage.
+- Plain English – auto-renewal provisions in consumer contracts must be straightforward to understand.
+The customer will then have a lower chance of successfully arguing that they did not understand what they were signing up for.
+If they do complain, your business has the evidence to show that you made your contractual terms clear at the pre-contract stage.

-- Don’t hide information – there is little point in writing a really clear auto-renew contract if the information is then hidden from view so a customer cannot easily locate the information before committing to the subscription model.
+- Don’t hide information – there is little point in writing an unambiguous auto-renew contract if the information is then hidden from view.
+The customer must be able to easily locate the information before committing to the agreement.

-- Simplicity of provisions – the auto-renewal clause may be written simply but if the deadlines and procedures to cancel a contract are complicated, the company risks the contractual terms being found to be unfair.
-It is just as important that the provisions to cancel are easy to follow and do not result in a consumer becoming so frustrated that they write a poor review or complain to a regulatory body.
+- Simple process – the auto-renewal clause may be written, but if your cancellation deadlines and procedures are complicated, you risk the contractual terms being found to be unfair.
+Make the cancellation provisions easy to follow, so they don’t result in a customer becoming so frustrated that they write a poor review or complain to a regulatory body.

-- Look at the cost of customer complaints – complaints and complaint handling cost a company money, so whilst auto-renew contractual provisions may generate customer tie in, the benefits of auto-renew provisions need to be assessed against the cost of customer auto-renewal related complaints.
-By carrying out a cost benefit analysis, your company can check to see it is getting the maximum benefit of subscription model contracts and assess the non-obvious costs to the business, such as complaint handling, the greater risk of contract disputes and reputational or brand damage through tying consumers up in contracts they do not want to renew.
+- Look at the cost of customer complaints – complaints and complaint handling are costly, so whilst auto-renew contractual provisions may generate customer tie-in, their benefits need to be assessed against the cost of related customer complaints.
+Carry out a cost-benefit analysis to check whether your business is getting the maximum benefit from subscription model contracts.
+Assess the non-obvious costs to the company, such as complaint handling, the greater risk of contract disputes, and potential for reputational or brand damage.

-- Review subscription model contracts – CMA guidance, sector specific regulations and competitor practices are constantly changing, so your auto-renewal provisions need to be reviewed and kept up to date with industry standards and best practice.
-Commercial solicitors talk a lot about the contract life cycle and the importance of regularly reviewing commercial contracts but it is equally important to ensure that consumer contracts, including subscription model contracts, are reviewed and meet current best practice.
+- Review subscription model contracts – CMA guidance, sector-specific regulations and competitor practices are constantly changing, so your auto-renewal provisions need to be reviewed and kept up to date with industry standards and best practice.
+It’s essential to regularly review commercial contracts, including subscription model contracts, to ensure they adhere to current best practices.